oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 *   Allow deleting a connection only when it is not in use by any storage domain/direct lun. (ready) <http://gerrit.ovirt.org/#/c/15269/>
 *   Changes in new connection creation flow - Prevent addition of duplicate connections in AddStorageServerConnection command for file domains. (ready) <http://gerrit.ovirt.org/#/c/15388/>
 *   Prevent addition of duplicate connections in AddStorageServerConnection and UpdateStorageServerConnection commands.
-Add logic for block domains, reuse the existing code in both commands. (in review) <http://gerrit.ovirt.org/#/c/16037/>
+Add logic for block domains, reuse the existing code in both commands. (ready) <http://gerrit.ovirt.org/#/c/16037/>
 *   Add lock that locks the connection's id in UpdateStorageServerConnection and RemoveStorageServerConnection. (for cases where no storage domain exists, so the lock of domain's id is irrelevant). (ready) <http://gerrit.ovirt.org/#/c/16009/>
 *   Add non empty iqn validation - extend functionality of existing AddStorageServerConnection command to create also iSCSI connections.
 (Currently a connection for block domains is created via AddSanStorageDomain command directly). (ready) <http://gerrit.ovirt.org/#/c/15516/>
 *   Add non empty port validation - extend functionality of existing AddStorageServerConnection command to create also iSCSI connections. (not started)